Testing recommendations from the Centers for Disease Control and Prevention

 Council of State and Territorial Epidemiologists Definition of Lead Poisoning

-Criteria to Distinguish a New Case from an Existing Case Counted once per year, regardless of the number of elevated blood lead levels in the same year.
+Criteria to Distinguish a New Case from an Existing Case Counted once per year, regardless of the number of blood lead levels above the CDC’s BLRV in the same year.

 Case Classification

-- Confirmed One venous blood specimen with elevated lead concentration, or two capillary blood specimens, drawn within 12 weeks of each other, both with elevated lead concentration.
+- Confirmed One venous blood specimen with a lead concentration above the BLRV, or two capillary blood specimens, drawn within 12 weeks of each other, both with a lead concentration above the BLRV.

-- Unconfirmed A single capillary or unknown blood specimen with elevated lead concentration or two capillary blood specimens, drawn greater than 12 weeks apart, both with elevated lead concentration.
+- Unconfirmed A single capillary or unknown blood specimen with a lead concentration above the BLRV or two capillary blood specimens, drawn greater than 12 weeks apart, both with a lead concentration above the BLRV.

-- Case Classification Comments Elevated blood lead levels, as defined above, should be used as standard criteria for case classification for the purposes of surveillance but may not correspond to action levels determined by individual public health programs or by providers with respect to patient care.
+- Case Classification Comments Lead exposure above the CDC’s BLRV, as defined above, should be used as standard criteria for case classification for the purposes of surveillance but may not correspond to action levels determined by individual public health programs or by providers with respect to patient care.

-Elevated BLL classification does not use any case classification categories other than “confirmed” and “unconfirmed”.
-The “unconfirmed” category identifies tested children with a potentially elevated BLL but where testing was inadequate to make that determination.
+The classification of lead exposure above the CDC’s BLRV does not use any case classification categories other than “confirmed” and “unconfirmed”.
+The “unconfirmed” category identifies tested children with a potential lead exposure above the BLRV but where testing was inadequate to make that determination.

 .